ajschumacher/ajschumacher.github.io/aaron/index.md

 Sometimes people ask me for a bio:

+> Before becoming a full-time human, Aaron Schumacher was a Research
-> Aaron Schumacher is a Data Scientist at Meta.
-He was previously at
+> Data Scientist at Meta.
+He was previously at Deep Learning Analytics
-> Deep Learning Analytics and General Dynamics Mission Systems.
-He has
+> and General Dynamics Mission Systems.
+He has taught with Python and
-> taught with Python and R for General Assembly and the Metis data
+> R for General Assembly and the Metis data science bootcamp.
+Aaron
-> science bootcamp.
-Aaron has also worked with data at Booz Allen
+> has also worked with data at Booz Allen Hamilton, New York
-> Hamilton, New York University, and the New York City Department of
+> University, and the New York City Department of Education.
+He
-> Education.
-He studied mathematics at the University of
+> studied mathematics at the University of Wisconsin–Madison and
-> Wisconsin–Madison and teaching mathematics at Bard College.
-Aaron's
+> teaching mathematics at Bard College.
+Aaron's career-best
-> career-best breakdancing result was advancing to the semi-finals of
+> breakdancing result was advancing to the semi-finals of the R16
-> the R16 Korea 2009 individual footwork battle.
+> Korea 2009 individual footwork battle.

 [An older version of the above](https://www.oreilly.com/people/aaron-schumacher) went up on O'Reilly with the publication of